CalebRHaynes/temple_xnat/README.md

 usage:

-`python3 downloadXNAT.py CLAXNAT_username CLAXNAT_password session subject outputDir`
+`python3 downloadXNAT.py`

-Logs into xnat, downlaods subjects DICOMS
+Can log into xnat, downlaods subjects DICOMS

 As a python module:
 from downloadXNAT.py import connect_pull